Lyna-NA/MapPin/README.md

 # MapPin | React Node Travel Map App MERN Stack

-React.js - Node.js Full-stack map pinning travel app using React hooks, Leaflet, Express, and MongoDB.
+React.js - Node.js Full-stack map pinning travel app using React hooks, Leaflet, React-Leaflet, Express, and MongoDB.
 With this application, you can pin locations and share your reviews with other users.

 >Overview